-Spend your spring break outside at the Zoo and explore more than 7,000 animals across 64 acres in the heart of Fort Worth.
+Spend your spring break outside at the Zoo and discover nearly 7,000 animals across 64 acres in the heart of Fort Worth.

 Directions to the Zoo

-To reach the Fort Worth Zoo (1989 Colonial Parkway, Fort Worth, Texas 76110) from Interstate 30, exit University Drive.
-Go south on University for approximately one mile to Colonial Parkway and turn left.
+To reach the Fort Worth Zoo (1989 Colonial Parkway, Fort Worth, Texas 76110) from westbound Interstate 30, take the Chisholm Trail Parkway and your first exit is University Drive – exit there (yes, this is a toll road, but University exit is a free exit).
+Go south on University for approximately 1 mile to Colonial Parkway and turn left.
 Once you are on Colonial Parkway, follow the signs to the Zoo.